 - Data Cleanse: Parse names into given and family.

 - Match: Find duplicates.

-Ans.
-Name match standards illustrate the multiple ways a name can be represented.
+Ans: Name match standards to illustrate the multiple ways a name can be represented.
 They are used in the match process to greatly increase match results.

 - Including the Table, Comparison transforms into the data flow.